 Contrary to what one might think, llamas and alpacas are very discreet.
 The sounds they emit often surprise visitors with their silence and serenity.

-They are forced labourers and born environmentalists.
-When they walk, the pads under their legs do not crush the grass, but flatten it without destroying it.
+They are born environmentalists and hard workers.
+When they walk, the pads under their legs do not crush the grass but only flatten it without destroying it.
 And when they eat, their teeth cut the grass, but do not pull it out.
 What else?
 What else?

 As for alpacas, it is good to know that they are calm, peaceful, lively, curious, and predictable animals.
 He is gentle with other animals and children.
 It is a gregarious animal that needs the company of its own.
 Alpacas are clean and do all their needs in one or two places just like llamas.
 They travel in groups when they are frightened or worried.
 We also remain admiring of their speed of learning.